dlab-berkeley/programming-fundamentals/1-2_create.md

 r_script.R
 ~~~

 Further, `ls` with a filename or directory name as a parameter only lists that file or directory.
-We can use this to see that `python_printing.py` is still in our current directory:
+We can use this to see that `python_printing.py` is now in our current directory:

 ~~~ {.input}
 $ ls python_printing.py